-In January 2024, we entered into the Purchase Agreement with certain accredited investors, in which we sold the following securities to the accredited investors in a private placement transaction (i) an aggregate of 4,985,610 shares of our common stock; (ii) to certain investors, in lieu of shares, Pre-Funded Warrants to purchase an aggregate of 306,506 shares of our common stock; (iii) Tranche A Common Warrants to purchase an aggregate of up to 2,646,058 shares of our common stock (or Pre-Funded Warrants in lieu thereof and, in such case, shares of our common stock (or Pre-Funded Warrants in lieu thereof and, in such case, shares of our common stock (or Pre-Funded Warrants in lieu thereof and, in such case, shares of our common stock issuable upon exercise of such Pre-Funded Warrants).
+In January 2024, we entered into the Purchase Agreement with certain accredited investors, in which we sold the following securities to the accredited investors in a private placement transaction (i) an aggregate of 4,985,610 shares of our common stock; (ii) to certain investors, in lieu of shares, Pre-Funded Warrants to purchase an aggregate of 306,506 shares of our common stock; (iii) Tranche A Common Warrants to purchase an aggregate of up to 2,646,058 shares of our common stock (or Pre-Funded Warrants); and (iv) Tranche B Common Warrants to purchase an aggregate of up to 2,646,058 shares of our common stock (or Pre-Funded Warrants); and (iv) Tranche B Common Warrants to purchase an aggregate of up to 2,646,058 shares of our common stock (or Pre-Funded Warrants).
 The purchase price per share and accompanying Common Warrants was \$3.827 (or \$4.3915 for directors, employees or consultants participating in the 2024 Private Placement) (or \$3.8269 per Pre-Funded Warrant and accompanying Common Warrants, which represented the price of \$3.827 per share and accompanying Common Warrants minus the \$0.0001 per share exercise price of each such Pre-Funded Warrant).